Why Arie's switcheroo on 'The Bachelor' is a gift for jilted lover Becca

 "It is going to be fascinating when he shows up with Lauren because I don’t believe that he actually loves Lauren — because I don’t think he loves himself.
 He doesn’t know who he is as a man," she said.
 "He is just not centered or grounded enough to be in a relationship of any sort."

-It's possible Luyendyk and Burnham could find happiness for a while, she said, because Luyendyk is "self-absorbed" and he responds to Burnham's authentic outpourings of love, as viewers saw Monday.
+It's possible Luyendyk and Burnham could find happiness for a while, she said, because Luyendyk is "self-absorbed" and he responds to Burnham's genuine outpourings of love, as viewers saw Monday.

 "Lauren was pouring out her heart, being totally authentic, being totally present.
 And, you could see he connected with it a little bit, but almost in a self-focused way," said Rosenberg.
 "So, In a self-centered, unhealthy sense, Lauren would be the best match for Arie.
 But he would not be the best match for her."